-On February 2, 2021, INJ issued an aggregate of \$11.0 million of senior secured bridge notes ("Senior Secured Bridge Notes") which mature on the earlier of (i) February 2, 2023, (ii) the date on which the Company closes a Qualified Financing (as defined below) and (iii) such earlier date that the principal amount may become due and payable pursuant to the terms of such notes.
-The net proceeds of the Senior Secured Bridge Notes were placed in escrow, and the availability of the funds are subject to drawdown requests that must be approved by the Secured Lenders.
-The Senior Secured Bridge Notes accrue interest at a rate of 14.0% per annum (increasing to 25.0% per annum in the event of default and decreasing to 8.0% per annum upon the completion of the Company's Recapitalization Transaction).
+On February 2, 2021, INJ issued the Senior Secured Bridge Notes which originally matured on the earlier of(i) February 2, 2023, (ii) the date on which the Company closed a Qualified Financing (as defined below) and (iii) such earlier date that the principal amount may become due and payable pursuant to the terms of such notes.
+The net proceeds of the Senior Secured Bridge Notes were placed in escrow, and the availability of the funds are subject to drawdown requests that must be approved by Gotham Green Admin 2, LLC, as collateral agent.
+The Senior Secured Bridge Notes accrued interest at a rate of 14.0% per annum (increasing to 25.0% per annum in the event of default and decreasing to 8.0% per annum upon the completion of the Company's Recapitalization Transaction).
 "Qualified Financing" means a transaction or series of related transactions resulting in net proceeds to the Company of not less than \$10 million from the subscription of the Company's securities, including, but not limited to, a private placement or rights offering.

-The host debt, classified as a liability, was recognized at the fair value of \$10.3 million, net of issuance costs.
+The debt host, classified as a liability using the guidance of ASC 470, and was recognized in the amount of \$10.3 million, net of issuance costs.
 The debt instrument was recorded on the consolidated balance sheets, net of issuance costs of \$0.7 million.